mciepluc/cocotb-coverage/documentation/source/introduction.rst

 The loop checks the coverage level and sends the randomized transaction to the DUT satisfying a given constraint.
 To speed up the verification closure the constraint prevents the random data (that has already been covered) from being generated again.
-This corresponds to the coverage-directed test generation approach discussed in Sec.
-II.
-FIXME

 .. code-block:: python